Mortgages in Portugal

 Assess Your Financial Capacity

-Before submitting your application, evaluate your monthly budget and ensure that the mortgage payment is compatible with your disposable income.
+Before submitting your application, evaluate your monthly budget and ensure that the mortgage payment is compatible with your disposable income before applying for a mortgage in Portugal.

 The Bank of Portugal recommends that the debt-to-income ratio (the percentage of monthly income allocated to loan payments) should generally not exceed 35%.